open-telemetry/opentelemetry-dotnet-instrumentation/docs/handling-opentelemetry-references.md

-# Handling OpenTelemetry SDK/Instrumentation References in Applications with Automatic Instrumentation
+# Handle adding automatic instrumentation to application with existing OpenTelemetry SDK and instrumentation references

-## Summary
+This document explains how OpenTelemetry automatic instrumentation interacts with applications that already include references to the OpenTelemetry SDK or instrumentation libraries.
+It covers the role and impact of the `OTEL_DOTNET_AUTO_SETUP_SDK` environment variable and provides troubleshooting guidance for conflicts between automatic instrumentation and existing references.
+The objective is to help users understand and effectively integrate OpenTelemetry automatic instrumentation into their applications.

-This document aims to provide guidance on how OpenTelemetry Automatic Instrumentation interacts with applications that already include references to OpenTelemetry SDK or Instrumentation libraries.
-It will cover the role and impact of the `OTEL_DOTNET_AUTO_SETUP_SDK` environment variable and offer troubleshooting advice.
-The objective is to help users understand and effectively manage the integration of OpenTelemetry Automatic Instrumentation in their applications.
+## Interaction with existing OpenTelemetry SDK and instrumentation references

-## Interaction with Existing OpenTelemetry SDK/Instrumentation References
+OpenTelemetry automatic instrumentation enhances .NET applications by automatically injecting and configuring the OpenTelemetry .NET SDK and adding OpenTelemetry instrumentation to key packages and APIs that the application uses.

-OpenTelemetry Automatic Instrumentation is designed to enhance .NET applications by automatically injecting and configuring the OpenTelemetry .NET SDK and adding OpenTelemetry Instrumentation to key packages and APIs used by the application.
+For applications without existing OpenTelemetry references, the process is seamless.
-This process is seamless for applications without existing OpenTelemetry references.
-However, for applications that already include OpenTelemetry SDK or Instrumentation libraries, the interaction requires careful management to avoid conflicts.
+However, for applications that already include OpenTelemetry SDK or instrumentation libraries, the interaction requires careful management to avoid conflicts.

-### The Role of `OTEL_DOTNET_AUTO_SETUP_SDK`
+### The `OTEL_DOTNET_AUTO_SETUP_SDK` environment variable

-The `OTEL_DOTNET_AUTO_SETUP_SDK` environment variable plays a crucial role in managing the interaction between OpenTelemetry Automatic Instrumentation and existing OpenTelemetry references within an application.
-When set to `true`, this environment variable instructs the Automatic Instrumentation to automatically set up the OpenTelemetry SDK, ensuring that it is properly configured to work with the instrumentation injected by the Automatic Instrumentation.
+The `OTEL_DOTNET_AUTO_SETUP_SDK` environment variable plays a crucial role in managing the interaction between OpenTelemetry automatic instrumentation and existing OpenTelemetry references within an application.
+When set to `true`, this environment variable instructs the automatic instrumentation to automatically set up the OpenTelemetry SDK, ensuring that it is properly configured to work with the instrumentation injected by the automatic instrumentation.

 This automatic setup is particularly useful in scenarios where the application has its own references to OpenTelemetry libraries, as it helps to harmonize the configuration and ensure that telemetry data is collected and exported as expected.

-### Impact on Applications
+### Impact on applications

 The presence of the `OTEL_DOTNET_AUTO_SETUP_SDK` environment variable and its configuration can significantly impact how telemetry data is collected and